 Date of this notice: January 1, 2022

-This Public Notice is to inform you that the Oregon/SW Washington Heat and Frost Insulators and Allied Workers Joint Apprenticeship and Training Committee (JATC) is not accepting applications.
-When we are open it will be posted on the Front Page of the Website.
+This Public Notice is to inform you that when the Oregon/SW Washington Heat and Frost Insulators and Allied Workers Joint Apprenticeship and Training Committee (JATC) is accepting applications it will be posted on the front page of this website.
 When it is open, you are welcome to apply below.

 Heat and Frost Insulator. to apply

 This is the area in which employers that participate in this program are located: State of Oregon and the counties of Clark, Klickitat, Skamania, Cowlitz, and Wahkiakum in the State of Washington.

 The Heat and Frost Insulators and Allied Workers Union is committed to providing an adequate supply of trained insulation mechanics with the competitive skills necessary to meet industry needs now and in the future.